Black garlic is fresh garlic that has been fermented for a long period of time in low heat, in a humid environment.

-Black garlic.
-It looks wierd, almost makes you wonder if they are rotted or molded right?
-Black garlic is essentially made by fermenting regular garlic in a low heat and humid environment for a long period of time.
-You can actually make this yourself in a slow cooker or rice cooker but be prepared to keep the cooker on for a week.
+Fun Fact: If you're feeling adventurous, you can actually make black garlic yourself in a slow cooker or rice cooker but be prepared to keep the cooker on for a week.
 It takes at least 200 hours to produce these nuggets.

-You can typically find these at health food stores, gourmet specialty stores and sometimes Asian supermarkets.
+You can typically find these at health food stores (I usually find them at the Asian ones that sell dried scallops, oysters, etc), gourmet specialty stores, and sometimes Asian grocery stores as well.

-If they are difficult to find locally, you can purchase it online as well.
+If you cannot find it locally, you can buy these online on Amazon as well.